saravanakumar-arumugam/nativescript-sqlite/src/README.md

 * Sqlite.VALUESARENATIVE - Returns the values as the native values; i.e. Integer = Integer, Float = Number
 * Sqlite.VALUESARESTRINGS - Returns all the values as a string; so the Integer 1 would be returned as "1"

-* Sqlite.HAS_COMMERCIAL - will be true if commercial library is loaded.
-* Sqlite.HAS_ENCRYPTION - will be true if encryption library is loaded.
-* Sqlite.HAS_THREADING - will be true if multithreading library is loaded.

 ### Methods
 #### new Sqlite(dbname, options, callback)
 ##### Parameters